Apple008811/calendar-sync/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

+Note: This project was previously licensed under the MIT License.
+The Apache License 2.0 provides additional patent protection and is more suitable for projects that may involve patentable technology.